 • Ensure that you have the Create/Edit custom connector packages permission.

-• You must have created atleast one action in the connector to test its functionality.
+• You must have created at least one action in the connector to test its functionality.

 Procedure